Cabaret Voltaire (Zurich): History

-Switzerland was a neutral country during World War I and among the many refugees coming to Zürich were artists from all over Europe.
-Ball and Hennings approached Ephraim Jan, patron of the Holländische Meierei at Spiegelgasse 1, which had already hosted Zürich's first literary cabaret, the Pantagruel in 1915.
+Switzerland was a neutral country during World War I and among the many refugees coming to Zurich were artists from all over Europe.
+Ball and Hennings approached Ephraim Jan, patron of the Holländische Meierei at Spiegelgasse 1, which had already hosted Zurich's first literary cabaret, the Pantagruel in 1915.
 Jan permitted them to use the back room for events.
 The press release on 2 February 1916 announcing the opening of the club reads:

 The Cabaret Voltaire.
 Under this name a group of young artists and writers has formed with the object of becoming a center for artistic entertainment.
 In principle, the Cabaret will be run by artists, permanent guests, who, following their daily reunions, will give musical or literary performances.
-Young Zürich artists, of all tendencies, are invited to join us with suggestions and proposals.
+Young Zurich artists, of all tendencies, are invited to join us with suggestions and proposals.

 The cabaret featured spoken word, dance and music.
 The soirees were often raucous events with artists experimenting with new forms of performance, such as sound poetry and simultaneous poetry.
 Mirroring the maelstrom of World War I raging around it, the art it exhibited was often chaotic and brutal.
 On at least one occasion, the audience attacked the cabaret's stage.
 Though the cabaret was to be the birthplace of the Dadaist movement, it featured artists from every sector of the avant-garde, including Futurism's Marinetti.
 The cabaret exhibited radically experimental artists, many of whom went on to change the face of their artistic disciplines; featured artists included Wassily Kandinsky, Paul Klee, Giorgio de Chirico, Sophie Taeuber-Arp, and Max Ernst.

-On July 28, 1916, Ball read out his Dada Manifesto.
+On 28 July 1916, Ball read out his Dada Manifesto.
 In June, Ball had also published a journal with the same name.
 It featured work from artists such as the poet Guillaume Apollinaire, and had a cover designed by Arp.

 The cabaret closed in the summer of 1916.

-While the Dada movement was just beginning, by 1917 the excitement generated by Cabaret Voltaire had fizzled out, and the artists moved on to other places in Zürich such as the Galerie Dada at Bahnhofstrasse 19, and later Paris and Berlin.
+While the Dada movement was just beginning, by 1917 the excitement generated by Cabaret Voltaire had fizzled out, and the artists moved on to other places in Zurich such as the Galerie Dada at Bahnhofstrasse 19, and later Paris and Berlin.